 The X-ray Fluorescence Microprobe at the Australian Synchrotron

-XFM has three probes, differing mainly in their achievable spatial resolution.
+XFM has two probes, differing mainly in their achievable spatial resolution.
 In brief:

 - milliprobe: spot size range from 50-200 µm